 Don’t forget to check the downspouts for any blockages.
 If they are blocked, water won’t be able to drain properly and can lead to overflow leaks.
 Clear out any debris and make sure water flows freely through them.
 Water should be diverted at least ten feet away from the house to prevent any foundational problems.
 If it is pooling, you may need to reconsider your diverters or take note of anything that could be causing the pooling and fix it immediately.

-Once you have successfully cleared your gutters and inspected them for damage, it’s time to install GutterBrush.
+Once you have successfully cleared your gutters and inspected them for damage, it’s time to install the GutterBrush leaf guard system.
 These gutter protectors will shield your gutters from debris build-up and blockages by catching leaves, seeds, and pine needles in its bristles while still allowing water to flow underneath.
 As the debris dries, most of it will blow away with the wind or wash down the gutter with the rain water.
-GutterBrushes are made to withstand any weather, including the most bitter of winters, and will last you for years to come.
+GutterBrush leaf guard is made to withstand any weather, including the most bitter of winters, and will last you for years to come.

-Don’t be caught off guard this winter, and order your GutterBrush package today.
+Don’t be caught off guard this winter, order your GutterBrush leaf guard package today.
 Not only will you keep your gutters flowing, but you will significantly reduce the amount of time, cleaning and maintenance your gutters require every year.